uclhal/Data-Science-for-Docs/05-lesson-05-data-wrangling.md

 filter(ddata, news_risk==3) %>% select(hrate)
 ~~~

-The `%>%` operator is called a **pipe**, and it (surprise, surprise) _pipes_ data from one command to the next.
+The `%>%` operator (created by the _dplyr_ library) is called a **pipe**, and it (surprise, surprise) _pipes_ data from one command to the next.
 So in plain English, the above line _filters_ the data where the NEWS risk class is 3, then selects the heart rate from that filtered data.

 An even better way to write this is ...